Bogomol'nyi-like Equations in Gravity Theories: Introduction

 The Bogomol'nyi trick does not have a systematic procedure, and hence is hard to be employed to more general models.
 There are several methods have been developed in order to obtain the Bogomol'nyi equations: Strong Necessary Condition~\cite{Sokalski:1979,Sokalski:2001wk}, first-order formalism~\cite{Bazeia:1995en,Bazeia:2005tj,Bazeia:2007df}, {\it On-Shell} method~\cite{Atmaja:2014fha,Atmaja:2015lia}, FOEL (First-Order Euler-Lagrange) formalism~\cite{Adam:2016ipc}, and BPS Lagrangian method~\cite{Atmaja:2015umo}.
 So far all these methods have been used mostly for (non-supersymmetric) field theories where the space-time metric is flat.
 Some of these methods have been used to find Bogomol'nyi equations for gravity, but only for a particular case of spatially flat universe metric in the scalar field inflation~\cite{Bazeia:2005tj,Adam:2016ipc}.
-However there is an attempt to find Bogomol'nyi equations for black holes by using Bogomol'nyi trick which, as we mentioned before, may not be applicable to more general gravity models~\cite{Miller:2006ay}~\footnote{In there they actually used Bogomol'nyi trick in the Lagrangian density similar to the BPS Lagrangian method and the resulting first-order differential equations were called BPS equations.}.
+There are some earliest attempts to find Bogomol'nyi-type equations in the system that include gravity either as a background metric or as dinamical field, such as incorporating the Einstein-Hilbert action,~\cite{Comtet:1979kq,Comtet:1983wt,Forgacs:1994pp,Zhang:2009tt}.
+Unfortunately there were still no Bogomol'nyi-type equations found satisfying the Einstein equations.
+However there is an attempt to find Bogomol'nyi equations for black holes by using Bogomol'nyi trick which, as we mentioned before, may not be applicable to more general gravity models~\cite{Miller:2006ay}~\footnote{In there they actually used Bogomol'nyi trick to the Lagrangian density, in similar fashion as the BPS Lagrangian method, and the resulting first-order differential equations were called BPS equations.}.
 In this article we will try to find first-order differential equations that satisfy the Einstein equations and the Euler-Lagrange equations of classical fields ($U(1)$ gauge and scalar fields) in some of gravity theories and, for an obvious reason, we will be using the BPS Lagrangian method which been applied to many field theories in various dimensions~\cite{Atmaja:2017nlt,Atmaja:2018cod,Atmaja:2018ddi,Atmaja:2019gce,Atmaja:2020iti,Fadhilla:2020rig,PrasetyaTama:2021elj,Fadhilla:2021jiz}.
 We shall call these first-order differential equations as Bogomol'nyi-like equations since they will be derived from the action, or to be more precise (effective) Lagrangian density, instead of total energy as in the original article by Bogomol'nyi~\cite{Bogomolny:1975de}.